Conor McGregor's net worth and the expensive things he owns

 Frequently Asked Questions (FAQs)

 Answer: Conor McGregor is a multi-millionaire.
-On 30 May 2023, he revealed that he has earned USD 650 million (INR 5,366 crore approx.) during his career.
+On 30 May 2023, he revealed that he has earned USD 650 million during his career.

 Answer: Earnings from his matches vary.
-He made USD 22 million (INR 181 crore approx.) from a single match early in 2021 and earned USD 100 million (INR 825 crore approx.) as his share from his fight with boxer Floyd Mayweather in 2017.
+He made USD 22 million from a single match early in 2021 and earned USD 100 million as his share from his fight with boxer Floyd Mayweather in 2017.

 Answer: No, Conor McGregor is not a billionaire.